(Redirected from Gamehelpmetromania)Jump to navigation Jump to search

 - and 3 minutes to change from one line to another.

-Each player who has a line making up part of the fastest route gets 3 points, plus a bonus of 3 points if he placed one of the destination markers (i.e., if the marker is on a tunnel piece of the player's color).
+- Each player who has a line making up part of the fastest route gets 3 points, plus a bonus of 3 points if they placed one of the destination markers

 - If the destination marker was never placed on the board, the guilty party is the player who didn't place the marker.